ws0232015/Deep-Learning/Coursera/Neural-Networks-for-Machine-Learning-UoT_C/wk5/Object-recognition-with-nn.md

 * use $\frac{\partial E}{\partial w_1}+\frac{\partial E}{\partial w_2}$ for $w_1$ and $w_2$

 ## What does replicating the feature detectors achieve
-* Equivariant activities: Replicated features do <font color='red'>not</font> make the neural activities invariant to translation.
+* _**Equivariant activities**_: Replicated features do <font color='red'>not</font> make the neural activities invariant to translation.
 The activities are equivariant
 * ![img5](imgs/img5.jpg)
-* Invariant knowledge: if a feature is useful in some locations during training, detectors for that feature will be available in all locations during testing
+* _**Invariant knowledge**_: if a feature is useful in some locations during training, detectors for that feature will be available in all locations during testing

 ## Pooling the outputs of replicated feature detectors
 * Get a small amount of translational invariance at each level by averaging four neighboring replicated detectors to give a single output to the next level